SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 In an interview with HITuni, a training resource, McGuff said:

-"Most people . . . within 12-20 weeks will expect to easily see their strength double and their body composition will improve markedly and it will seem almost -- compared to other approaches that they may have tried -- it will almost seem too easy to them."
+"Most people . . . within 12-20 weeks will expect to easily see their **strength double** and their **body composition** will improve markedly and it will seem almost -- compared to other approaches that they may have tried -- it will almost seem too easy to them."

-He added, "The results are predictable and come about quickly" and that his clients are "just mindblown."
+He added, "The results are predictable and come about quickly" and that his clients are "just **mindblown**."

 ## Our Training